September 10, 2020

 Today, GDPR auditing is mainly self-driven and follows a four-step process:

 Like HIPAA violations, a GDPR compliance violation can come with a pretty hefty fine.
 Failure to meet these regulations can amount to 20 million euros or 4% of the total annual turnover of the financial year, whichever is higher.
-If your company deals or processes data of EU citizens or residents, offer goods and services to EU citizens or residents, or you plan to in the future, a GDPR audit could be on the horizon.
+If your company deals with or processes data of EU citizens or residents, offers goods and services to EU citizens or residents, or plans to in the future, a GDPR audit could be on the horizon.

 If your organization is preparing for a compliance audit, here are some tips to follow – no matter your industry – so you can avoid as many costly fines, penalties, and violations as possible.